How Customer Case Studies Help B2B Technology Companies

 78% of customers used case studies to make a B2B buying decision in the previous 12 months, according to a 2017 survey.

 For businesses buying IT or technology services case study reviews are a key part of the buying process, especially for senior decision-makers.
-That’s why 82% of tech content marketers use case studies, according to the Content Marketing Institute.
+That’s why 78% of B2B content marketers use case studies, according to the Content Marketing Institute.

 So if your future customers expect to see case studies, make sure you supply them.
 Because you can be sure your competitors will share case studies about their customer success stories.